cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-fan-and-motor.md

 ### Calculation Methodology

-The general methodology for quantifying the energy consumption of a variable-speed fan and motor is determined by the true RMS power of the 3-phase power supply either at the main electrical panel of the motor or at the three-phase input to the VFD.
-To develop a temperature-dependent regression model, these values are regressed against a controlling variable (OAT, Wet-bulb temperature).
-Depending on the variability of operations, daily or weekly models may be developed to better characterize the component.
+The general methodology for quantifying the energy consumption of a variable-speed fan and motor is based on the true RMS power of the three-phase power supply, measured either at the motor’s main electrical panel or at the three-phase input to the VFD.
+To develop a temperature-dependent regression model, these values are regressed against a controlling variable, such as outdoor air temperature (OAT) or wet-bulb temperature.
+Depending on operational variability, daily or weekly models may be created to better characterize the component.
 This model is then used with climate normal year data to estimate the typical energy use of the variable-speed fan.

 <br></br>
 <i>Click the button below to go to the calculators for this component.</i>